MaxLeap/Docs/en/iOS/GettingStarted/HelpCenter_ExistingProject.md

 2. Add the SDK to your app

-	Drag the `Leap Cloud.framework` you downloaded into your Xcode project folder target.
+	Drag the `MaxLeap.framework` you downloaded into your Xcode project folder target.
 Make sure the "Copy items to destination's group folder" checkbox is checked.

 	<p class="image-wrapper">
 	![drag_sdk_to_project](../../../images/drag_sdk_to_project.png)

-	Drag `LCHelpCenter.embeddedframework` into Xcode project with the same method.
+	Drag `MLHelpCenter.embeddedframework` into Xcode project with the same method.

 3. Add the dependencies